OmarAhsanCode/Calorie-Tracker/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup Instructions

-This document provides step-by-step instructions for setting up Google Authentication for the Hill Calories AI application.
+This document provides step-by-step instructions for setting up Google Authentication for the CalorieValorie application.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)